 Silvertip Integrated Engineering Consultants provides personal Principal attention to all phases of each project.
 Our clients receive the benefit of 40-plus years of experience on every project.

 We believe that wise use of energy and resources is an advantage to our Clients and specialize in highlighting such opportunities on each project.

-Silvertip Integrated Engineering Consultants was started in 2003 to provide creative engineering, design, troubleshooting, investigation and expert witness services, and analysis of mechanical systems for buildings.
+Silvertip Integrated Engineering Consultants was started in 2003 by Colorado Mechanical Engineer Michael D. Haughey, P.E. to provide creative engineering, design, troubleshooting, investigation and expert witness services, and analysis of mechanical systems for buildings.
 We work as a prime-consultant, sub-consultant, with architects, or with electrical engineers, structural engineers, and other consultants to provide a single team, according to the needs of the project.

 Mechanical Systems Design

 Design of mechanical and plumbing systems for a wide variety of projects.
 Specializing in creativity and low-energy systems.

 Conceptual or schematic level design or design assistance independent of the mechanical design team or as a consultant to the design team depending on project needs.
 This service is particularly useful in projects looking for a higher level of energy efficiency or sustainability.
 Conceptual Design services can be utilized to improve planning for a future expansion or upgrade project.

 Mechanical design services for solar thermal systems and ground-coupled heat pump systems and integration with solar photovoltaic, wind energy, and other renewable energy systems.